-- Preheat your oven to 425 degrees Fahrenheit.
-Line two muffin tins with muffin liners and spray with non-stick cooking spray.
+- Preheat the oven to 425 degrees Fahrenheit.
+Spray muffin pans with non-stick cooking spray or line with muffin liners and spray with cooking spray.

-- Scoop about ¼-⅓ cup batter in each muffin tin.
-Sprinkle tops with a little bit of granulated sugar if desired.
-I like to fill any unused muffin tins with a little bit of water to help with even baking.
+- Scoop about 1/3 cup batter in each muffin tin.
+Sprinkle tops of muffins with a little bit of granulated sugar if desired.
+I also fill any unused muffin tins with a little bit of water to help with even baking.

 Check out these recipes for similar baking ideas: